containerize-com/Products/en/message-queue-software/nsq/features.md

 ### **Features**

-Some of the key features of Apache Kafka are listed below:
+Some of the key features of NSQ message queue software are listed below:

-*   Scalability
+*   Supports distributed topologies with no SPOF
+*   Messages can be configured in persistent mode
+*   NSQ adopts the mode of memory and hard disk
+*   Messages persist in memory when server restarts
+*   Each message is delivered at least once
-*   High-Volume
+*   Horizontally scalable
+*   Low latency push based message delivery
+*   Primarily in-memory messages queue
+*   TLS Transport layer security
+*   Runtime discovery service to find producers
-*   Data Transformations
+*   Data format agnostic
-*   Fault Tolerance
-*   Reliability
-*   Durability
-*   Performance
-*   Zero Downtime
-*   Extensibility
-*   Replication
+*   Robust cluster administration interface
 *   Open Source